DavidNorman/gcd/README.md

 `Rn = Rn-2 - Q.Rn-1`

 where values R are the results of applying the GCD preserving transformation (R0 = a, R1 = b, the initial values).
 Q is any value, but typically the Euclidean quotient (integer part) of Rn-2 / Rn-1.
+This is often written as `Rn-2 (mod Rn-1)`.

 This can be seen to be true because if `R0 = a = md`, and `R1 = b = nd`, where `d` is the common factor and `m` and `n` are co-prime then: